renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_enn, y_enn = enn.fit_resample(X_num, y)
 ```

-Like Tomek Links, is a deletion technique, where the procedure only removes noisy and ambiguous points along the class boundary, so no transformation resulted here.
+Like Tomek Links, is a deletion technique, where the procedure only removes noisy and ambiguous points along the class boundary, with a small increase over the median (44 to 45) and median (44.5 to 46.3).

 ### One-Sided Selection